 What exactly is expected of you?

-To manage your manager’s expectations you firstly have to know exactly what is expected of you.
-The very first step is that you have a job description that covers all of the skills and tasks that your boss requires of you, this unfortunately is very very rare!
+To manage your manager’s expectations, you first have to know precisely what is expected of you.
+The very first step is that you have a job description that covers all of the skills and tasks that your boss requires of you, this, unfortunately, is very very rare!
 Job descriptions for assistants are sketchy at best and often have a phrase such as ‘and anything else that might be needed’ or ‘and ad hoc duties’.
-If you have a detailed job spec this will really work in your favour.
-If not it is really worth asking your manager if you can flesh out a few more specific tasks.
+If you have a detailed job spec, this will work in your favour.
+If not it is worth asking your manager if you can flesh out a few more specific tasks.
 Do this tomorrow, don’t wait for your next performance review.

 Communication will always be key!

-As I’ve always always said communicating with you manager is key to EVERYTHING!
+As I’ve always said communicating with your manager is key to EVERYTHING!
 It is especially important when it comes to managing expectations.
 You must have regular and face to face contact with your manager.
-If you do not it really will jeopardise your working relationship because how will you know what your boss is thinking and what is expected of you?
+If you do not, it really will jeopardise your working relationship because how will you know what your boss is thinking and what is expected of you?

 A continual dialogue is so important

 Don’t make the mistake that you and your manager are on the same page!
 It’s hard enough being on the same page with your friends and family let alone your work colleagues!
 The only way you can ensure you understand what your boss wants from you is to continuously communicate with them and have an open and honest dialogue.
 It is in your best interest to understand their priorities and align your goals with theirs.